gabrielalewandowska/full-stack-mongodb-app-exercise/readme.md

 ---
 ## Notes

-If you get this error message"
+If you get this error message:

 "Unable to lock file: /data/db/mongod.lock Resource temporarily unavailable.
-Is a mongod instance already running?, terminating"
+Is a mongod instance already running?, terminating",

 you probably didn't close mongod cleanly and you can quit mongod using Activity Monitor